logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-safari-on-ios-simulator/configuring-an-ios-simulator.md

 ---
 title: "Configuring an iOS Simulator for testing Safari"
-linktitle: "Configuring an iOS Simulator for testing Safari"
+linktitle: "Configuring an iOS Simulator"
 description: "This section describes essential configurations needed to ensure that automated tests on Safari on the iOS Simulator run successfully and stably."
 weight: 1
 aliases: